-In the case of algorithmic trading services, general information regarding how routing preferences are determined; and
+In the case of algorithmic trading services, general information regarding how routing preferences are determined;

-In the case of aggregation services, information on the liquidity sources to which access may be provided.
+In the case of aggregation services, information on the liquidity sources to which access may be provided;

+Market Participants providing algorithmic trading or aggregation services should disclose any conflicts of interest that could impact the handling of any Client order (for example, arising from their interaction with their own Principal liquidity, or particular commercial interests in trading venues or other relevant service providers) and how such conflicts are addressed.

 Clients of algorithmic trading providers should use such data and disclosed information in order to evaluate, on an ongoing basis, the appropriateness of the trading strategy to their execution strategy.
 Clients who use an aggregator to access trading venues should understand the parameters that will define the prices displayed by the aggregator.